 Paige has a passion for working with individuals not only seeking treatment and in recovery, but also in promoting positive youth development for at-risk youth and children with parents suffering from substance use disorder.

-Sylvia Beam is currently the Grants and Giving Coordinator for Hope House and training to become the Development Director.
+Sylvia Beam is currently the Development Director for Hope House.
 She currently serves on the Executive Board for the Augusta Richmond Continuum of Care and is also a member of the Augusta Coalition for Addiction Recovery Awareness.

-Sylvia is in the process of becoming a Certified Addiction Recovery Empowerment Specialist (CARES) through the Georgia Council on Substance Abuse.
+Sylvia is also a Certified Addiction Recovery Empowerment Specialist (CARES) through the Georgia Council on Substance Abuse.
 She believes that advocacy is an important part of creating positive change for those in the community who do not yet have a voice to advocate for themselves.

 A Special Thanks to Our Board of Directors